-Adam Morgan is a writer, the founding editor of the Chicago Review of Books, and the editor-in-chief of the Southern Review of Books.
-He writes about place, books, and the arts for The Paris Review, Los Angeles Times, Chicago Tribune, The AV Club, The Guardian, Poets & Writers, Literary Hub, Chicago magazine, Longreads, Minneapolis Star-Tribune, Electric Literature, Strange Horizons, and elsewhere.
-He moved from Chicago to Charlotte, North Carolina in 2018, where he works as a senior content strategist at Red Ventures.
+Adam Morgan is the founding editor of the Chicago Review of Books and the editor-in-chief of the Southern Review of Books.
+His writing about place, books, and the arts has appeared in The Paris Review, Los Angeles Times, Chicago Tribune, Chicago magazine, The AV Club, The Guardian, Poets & Writers, Literary Hub, Longreads, Minneapolis Star-Tribune, and elsewhere.
+Here’s a list of selected works.

 Read an interview with Adam at Literary Hub.

 Contact Adam at email@example.com.